alexk49/task-journal/README.md

 A plain text bullet journal for tracking habits and tasks through bash and the editor of your choice.

-## Intended usage once actually implemented
+## Basic Usage

-The default with no args passed will open a .txt file with today's date stamp:
+The default with no args passed will open a .md file with today's date stamp, and all the default headings added.

 ```
-journal.sh
+task-journal.sh
 ```

-If you need the day before or day after you can pass:
+If you need the day before/the previous entry, you can pass:

 ```
 # open a file for yesterday
 journal.sh yesterday
-# open a file for tomorrow
-journal.sh tomorrow
 ```

 ## Data files